rollerworks/search/doc/overview.rst

 Input
 ~~~~~

-The input component processes user-input to a
+The input component processes user-input to a SearchCondition.
-``SearchConditionInterface`` object.

-Input can be provided as a PHP Array, JSON, XML document, or with the easy to use
+Input can be provided as a PHP Array, JSON, XML document, or using the
 :doc:`FilterQuery </input/filter_query>` format.

 Exporters
 ~~~~~~~~~

-While the input component processes user-input to a ``SearchConditionInterface`` object.
+While the input component processes user-input to a SearchCondition.
 The exporters do the opposite, transforming a SearchCondition to an exported format.
 Ready to be reused for input processing.